Doñana National Park: Conservation

 In 1969, the WWF again joined forces with the Spanish government to purchase another section of the Guadalquivir Delta marshes and establish the Doñana National Park.

 That same year the Doñana National Park was created by decree, part of whose territory was owned by the Ministry of Economy and Competitiveness (Ministerio de Economía y Competitividad) and part still in private hands.
 Ten years later the protected area was expanded and the so-called "Preparque Doñana" was created.
 In 1980, UNESCO recognised the Doñana National Park as a Biosphere Reserve of 77,260 hectares.
 The Core Zone consists of 50,720 hectares in the National Park of Doñana.
 The buffer zone is 54,250 hectares in the Natural Park of Doñana.
 The altitude ranges from sea level to 40 meters above sea level.
-Unesco considers Doñana of world significance, based on the variety of its ecosystems and the wide number of species they harbor.
+Unesco considers Doñana of world significance, based on the variety of its ecosystems and the wide number of species they harbour.
 In 1982 it was included in the list of wetlands of the Ramsar Convention, and in 1989 the Regional Government of Andalusia converted the Preparque into the Doñana Natural Park.
 In 1994 it was listed by Unesco as a World Heritage Site, enabling the establishment of programs to preserve and manage the area.
 Historically, these vital wetlands have been constantly threatened by schemes to increase local agricultural output and tourism.
 WWF still supports the Doñana, and is fighting proposals to drain the marshes and syphon off water for irrigation of agricultural land along the coast and expansion of tourist facilities.

-In 1998, the Aznalcóllar Disaster occurred when a holding dam burst at the Los Frailes mine owned by Boliden-Apirsa (formerly Andaluza de Piritas, S.A.), the Spanish subsidiary of Boliden, releasing a flood of toxic sludge that entered the River Guadiamar, the main water source for the park.
+In 1998, the Aznalcóllar disaster occurred when a holding dam burst at the Los Frailes mine owned by Boliden-Apirsa (formerly Andaluza de Piritas, S.A.), the Spanish subsidiary of Boliden, releasing a flood of toxic sludge that entered the Guadiamar river, the main water source for the park.
 In 2000, after this major environmental catastrophe, the Spanish Ministry of Environment promoted the "Doñana 2005" program, aimed at regenerating the marshes.
 In 2006 the responsibilities of maintaining the park were transferred to the Government of Andalusia by the Royal Decree of 9 June; the functions and services of the Nature Conservation administration thus transferred to the Andalusian state were widened, and Doñana National Park and the Natural Park became the "Natural area of Doñana", a single territory divided into areas with different levels of environmental protection.
 In 2008 this park was twinned with the Regional Natural Park Camargue in France, with which it shares anthropological and ethnographic aspects.